IqbalAprsyh/iqbal-techtest-govtech/README.md

-# Setup Cypress with Node.js & Run the Docker images
+# Setup Cypress with Node.js & Run with Docker images
 This will show you how to run a Cypress testcase with the Cypress GUI and run it with a Docker Container

 ## Topics